Blueprint introduction

 When to use Blueprint

 Before creating a new connector with Blueprint, check if the connector you need is already available in Data Integration’s pre-built Sources library.
 If a suitable connector exists, you can use it directly without needing to build a new one.
-However, if the required connector is not available, Blueprint provides a straightforward solution for building custom connectors.
+If the required connector is not available, Blueprint provides a straightforward solution for building custom connectors.

 Workflow for using Blueprint